 - CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

-This First Arriving Master Service Agreement (“Agreement”) is entered into between First Arriving, LLC.
-DBA First Arriving (“FA”) and the customer (“Customer”) identified on the first order document signed by both Parties referencing this Agreement (“Order Form”), effective as of the effective date identified in that Order Form (“Effective Date”).
+This First Arriving Master Service Agreement (“Agreement”) is entered into between First Arriving (dba as First Arriving, LLC and First Arriving IO, Inc.) (“FA”) and the customer (“Customer”) identified on the first order document signed by both Parties referencing this Agreement (“Order Form”), effective as of the effective date identified in that Order Form (“Effective Date”).
 Capitalized terms in this Agreement are defined in Section 16 (Definitions) and elsewhere in this Agreement.
 This Agreement and all Order Forms govern Customer’s access to and use of FA’s Service, and the SOW governs any Professional Services FA provides to Customer.
 “Customer” and “FA” also include such Party’s respective Affiliates, and Customer and FA may be referred to in this Agreement individually as a “Party” and collectively as the “Parties.”
 In the event of any conflicts between this Agreement, any Order Form, and/or any SOW, the following order-of-precedence applies: SOW take precedence and prevail over Order Forms solely with respect to the subject matter of SOW; and Order Forms and SOW take precedence and prevail over this Agreement solely with respect to their respective subject matter.

 THIS IS A LEGAL AND ENFORCEABLE CONTRACT BETWEEN FA AND CUSTOMER.
 CUSTOMER IS RESPONSIBLE FOR CAREFULLY READING ALL TERMS AND CONDITIONS OF THIS AGREEMENT BEFORE SIGNING AN ORDER FORM, CLICKING “ACCEPT,” OR ACCESSING OR USING ANY FA SERVICE.
 BY SIGNING AN ORDER FORM, OR ACCESSING OR USING ANY FA SERVICE, CUSTOMER CONFIRMS THAT CUSTOMER HAS ACCESSED ONLINE AND/OR BEEN PROVIDED A COPY OF THIS AGREEMENT, AND HAS READ AND ACCEPTS THIS AGREEMENT IN ITS ENTIRETY.
 NOTWITHSTANDING ANY DIFFERENT OR ADDITIONAL TERMS CUSTOMER MAY REFERENCE OR PROVIDE, FA’S OFFER OR ACCEPTANCE TO ENTER INTO AN AGREEMENT WITH CUSTOMER WITH RESPECT TO ANY FA SERVICE IS EXPRESSLY LIMITED TO THE TERMS OF THIS AGREEMENT AND CONDITIONED ON CUSTOMER’S CONSENT TO THIS AGREEMENT.